Here are the Republicans who could be the next Speaker

 “We agreed at the beginning of the Congress that there are three fundamental things the House must do: pass the bills that need to be passed, do the overnight, and rein in the spending,” Jordan wrote in his letter to colleagues.

-“Working with Chairman Green and our leadership, I helped to deliver the most significant legislative accomplishment this Congress: the strongest immigration and border enforcement bill ever.
+“Working with [House Homeland Security Committee] Chairman [Mark] Green and our leadership, I helped to deliver the most significant legislative accomplishment this Congress: the strongest immigration and border enforcement bill ever.
 With other committee chairs and the members of the Judiciary Committee, I am doing the overnight and holding the Administration accountable.
 And I have been among the leaders in pushing for fiscal discipline my entire career,” he added.

 Rep. Kevin Hern (R-Okla.)